“Guess what today is?” he says, rolling his bike over the cracked sidewalk. “It’s fucking Picture Day.”

 “Be careful,” I say.

-“Sure,” he says, looking down the street.
+“Yeah,” he says, staring across the street.
 I wave my hand in front of his face.
-He continues to stare.
 “That tree’s going to fall on that house,” he says.

 “I better get this over with,” he says.
-“Next time, we’re talking about your shit.”
+“Next time, we’ll talk about your shit.”

-He rides up the hill toward gated gardens, winding driveways, and floor-to-ceiling windows.
-I stand on the patched pavement, holding the crumbling pie; wondering how it will taste and wondering if he’ll miss it when he reaches the top of the hill.
+He rides up the hill toward gated gardens, hidden driveways, and floor-to-ceiling windows without blinds.
+I stand on the street, watching him go—thinking about children and trees and flying and all the things I’m too scared to say—wondering what will happen when he reaches the top of the hill and disappears.

 © Darlene Eliot